kennethlarotyamat/project16/media/text/readme.md

-It's obviously, project 11 is obviously just part of the main index of my landing page in my main repository, but i'm pretty sure I had something seperate there.
+It's obviously, project 11 is obviously just part of the main index of my landing page in my main repository, but i'm pretty sure I had something separate there.
 I guess I could poach project 11 material from my main index page, rather than hunting down whatever files I had specifically for project 11.
 I have no idea where they would be.